The first stage of your research process will involve developing your research topic and related questions.

 Brainstorming

-It is also helpful, when considering a topic, to think of the 5 W questions: who, what, when, where and why:
+It is also helpful to think of the 5 W questions when considering a topic.

 When you've found a broad topic that interests you, do some more brainstorming.
 Are there any subtopics that might work for your project, if you're not sure, do some reading in the area.